-During an allergic response, the immune system goes into overdrive when it comes into contact with pollen, mould, and other allergens.
-It releases a chemical called histamine, which triggers the watery eyes, runny nose, and other tell-tale symptoms of an allergy attack.
+During an allergic response, the immune system goes into overdrive when it comes into contact with pollen, mould, or other allergens.
+It releases a chemical called histamine, which triggers the watery eyes, runny nose and other tell-tale symptoms of an allergy attack.

-Because people tend to spend more time inside during the winter months, indoor allergens become a bigger problem.
+We spend more time inside during the winter, so indoor allergens can be more of a problem.
 Some common indoor allergens are:

-- House dust mites.
+House dust mites.
 These microscopic bugs flourish in mattresses and bedding.
-When their droppings and remains become airborne, they can cause allergy symptoms in people who are sensitive to them.
+When their droppings and remains become airborne, they can cause allergy symptoms in some people.

+Food allergies.
 During the festive season when people are often travelling and meals are prepared by someone else, food allergies can also be a big issue.
-The biggest food allergy triggers are:
+The most common food allergy triggers are:

 - Peanuts and tree nuts (such as walnuts and hazelnuts)